psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 ## C: Join Counts

-We will first explore the theory, then create a toy dataset, then manually run a hyothesis test, then auto-create one.
+We will first explore the theory, then create a toy dataset, then manually run a hypothesis test, then auto-create one.

 ### C1: Join Counts theory

-Join count statistics are valuable autocorrelation statistics in understanding spatial dependencies amongst binary or categorical data.
+Join count statistics are valuable autocorrelation statistics in understanding spatial dependencies among binary or categorical data.

 <br>